Lviv Centre of Institute for Space Research: Structure

-Development and production of flux-gate magnetometers (FGM) and induction magnetometers (IM) with highest parameters values possible constitute the main LC ISR activity areas.
+Development and production of flux-gate magnetometers (FGM) and induction magnetometers (IM) with the highest parameters values possible constitute the main LC ISR activity areas.

-Reduction of weight, energy loss, and noise level can be placed among the main directions of FGM and IM designing, which aims to reach world standards level.
-The centre with its engineering divisions has made a significant contribution in providing a solution to the large-scale fundamental and applied scientific problems, including:
+Reduction of weight, energy loss and noise level can be placed among the main directions of FGM and IM designing, which aims to reach world standards level.
+The center with its engineering divisions has made a significant contribution in providing a solution to the large-scale fundamental and applied scientific problems, including: